-- Market capitalization;
+- · Market capitalization;

 - Revenue and number of employees;

-- Scope in terms of global impact and reach; and
+- · Scope in terms of global impact and reach; and

-- Industry affiliation.
+- · Industry affiliation.

 Industry affiliation includes companies that are involved in the oil and natural gas and energy services industries.
-The comparator peer group is reviewed annually by the Committee to ensure relevance, with data provided to the Committee by the independent, external consultant.
-The Committee targets between twenty and twenty-five companies for its comparator peer group.
+The comparator peer group is reviewed annually by the Committee to ensure relevance, with data provided to the Committee by the independent, external compensation consultant.
+The Committee targets between 20 and 25 companies for our comparator peer group.